-These days just about any business has a website, as well as multiple social platforms too, so it begs the question, are business cards still the key to presenting yourself professionally?
+These days just about any business has a website, as well as multiple social platforms too, so it begs the question, are business cards still the key to presenting yourself professionally or is it time to upgrade to USB Business Cards?

 Yes, They’re Outdated